Master of Arts in Mathematics

 - Two letters of recommendation

 An overall undergraduate GPA of 3.0 or higher is preferred for admission into the Mathematics program.
-However, GPA and GRE scores are not sole criteria for admission.
+However, GPA is not the sole criterion for admission.
 Based on a review of an applicant's undergraduate transcript, the Department of Mathematics and Statistics may require completion of undergraduate stem courses as a condition for admission.
 Required prerequisites include three semesters of calculus and one semester of linear algebra.

 |Master of Arts in Mathematics|